noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ![right fit](genmojis.png)

 ^ Genmoji is made by Apple Intelligence.
-^ The types are… infinity.
+^ The number of types is… infinite.
 ^ This means we can express ourselves in many ways.

 ---

 # ♾️ ≠ All

-^ But as you know, infinity does not mean all.
+^ But infinity doesn’t cover everything.

 ---